shivanand217/node-/Spaces file upload Object Storage/readme.md

-# File upload to object storage "Digital ocean" obejct storage used in this example.
+# File upload to object storage
+## Digital ocean obejct storage used in this example.

 Install dependencies with npm install